shimenghuang/KernelBiome/README.md

 # KernelBiome

 Note: This repository contains code that can reproduce outputs in the paper [Supervised Learning and Model Analysis with Compositional Data (Huang et al., 2022)](https://arxiv.org/abs/2205.07271).
-The `KernelBiome` python package will be available on PyPI within the upcoming week.

-## The KernelBiome Package

-Currently the package can be installed via
+The `KernelBiome` python package currently can be installed via

 ```
 python -m pip install git+https://github.com/shimenghuang/KernelBiome.git
 ```

+and will be available on PyPI within the upcoming week.

+## The KernelBiome Package

 The package contains the following modules: